nicholas-g-lipari-phd/gpt-tech-talk/README.md

-# GPT as a Pair Programming Tool
+# GPT as a Better Programmer than me

+Paul Chu was here.

 Welcome to the GitHub repository for our tech talk on utilizing GPT (Generative Pretrained Transformer) as a pair programming tool.
 This repository contains resources, examples, and guides on how to effectively integrate GPT into your programming workflow to enhance productivity, creativity, and efficiency.